Visiting Banff in March? Here’s All You Need to Know

 How Much Does It Snow in March?

-You’ll still get plenty of snow in Banff in March, when you look at the past yearly forecast March actually gets more than January or February.
-The Town of Banff typically sees between 10-14 cm of snow per week, with between 4-5 snowy days a week.
+You’ll still get plenty of snow in Banff in March.
+According to the past yearly forecast, March actually gets more snow than January or February.
+The Town of Banff typically sees between 10-14 cm of snow per week, with 4-5 snowy days a week.

 Further up the valley near Lake Louise, you can expect up to 20 cm of snow and 5.2 days of snow – per week.
 Bring snow pants and good boots!